ampproject/amphtml/extensions/amp-consent/amp-consent.md

 }
 ```

+See the following section to understand the different amp-consent behavior for users in those different geo groups.

-### Examples
+### Behavior explained
-`useCache` & `checkConsentHref` are the two only sources of any previous consent state.
-If both turned off, it means AMP  needs to collect consent for every pageview.
-But if `promptUI` is also off, then it means AMP needs to do nothing.
+`useCache` & `checkConsentHref` are the two only sources of the previous consent state.
+If both turned off, it means AMP needs to collect consent for every pageview if `promptUI` is specified, or do nothing if `promptUI` is off.

-If `useCache=true` & `checkConsentHref=null`, it means all the decisions are made client side.
-If cache is empty or state=unknown, AMP will collect consent.
-But if `promptUI` is off, then it's more like a opt-out mode.
+`useCache=true` & `checkConsentHref=null` means all the decisions are made client side.
+If cache is empty or `consentState=unknown`, AMP will collect consent if `promptUI` is specified, or do nothing.

-If `useCache=false` & `checkConsentHref=endpoint`, it means AMP will make a blocking request to the endpoint to fetch a previous consent state, and let the response decide whether to collect consent.
+`useCache=false` & `checkConsentHref=endpoint` means AMP will make a blocking request to the endpoint to fetch a previous consent state, and let the response decide whether to collect consent.

 If `useCache=true` & `checkConsentHref=endpoint`, it means AMP will check cache and server endpoint in pararell.
 If cache has a value, use it, otherwise wait for the server response.